bcgov/cas-ciip-portal/docs/developer-guide.md

 - `pre-commit install --hook-type commit-msg` (create the `.git/hooks/commit-msg` file to check commit message format automatically)
 - If pre-commit install fails, try installing sqlite3 with `sudo apt-get install libsqlite3-dev` then `asdf uninstall python` then `asdf install`

+## Committing

+This project includes a [commitizen](https://github.com/commitizen/cz-cli) configuration to facilitate conformance with the [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) specification.

+Run `make commit` to use the `git commit` wrapper that ensures your commit messages are well-formed.

 ## Filesystem Watchers

 We use [Watchman] to recursively monitor our directory trees and dispatch